Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Age**

-The age profile of dogs in the dataset are broken down as follows:
+The age profile of dogs are split as follows:

 Puppy (<1 years) 36%; Adult (1-3 years) 29%; Adult (4-6 years) 19% Senior (7+) 16%